 Knowing the variation in vaccine uptake, immune response and asymptomatic people, without the provision to confirm IgG antibody status more people than necessary could be asked to isolate following the next reported COVID case?

 Therefore, test everyone for SARS-CoV-2 IgG antibodies leading up to the start of the academic year, record the results, provide students and staff members with an antibody certificate for displaying at lectures, seminars, social events and leisure venues.
 For those who have not displayed antibodies, antigen testing and NHS track and Trace is there to fall back on.
 This way institutes can start the academic year with basis to interpret antibody status and make informed decisions.

 In addition, it has been reported that IgG antibodies are persistent for several months10, helping to justify the need for less frequent testing.

 How to take and record COVID-19 neutralising antibody test results

 The AbC-19TM neutralising antibody test is easy to administer.
 It consists of a blood finger prick test, and it takes only 20 minutes to provide a result.
-No large laboratory equipment is needed, and the result can be recorded on a smart phone app and a QR code issued if required that can be used for a time limited period (e.g. three-months, for example) for multiple purposes.
+No large laboratory equipment is needed.
+If required, results could be recorded on a smart phone app.

-It is simple, accurate, cost-effective, and connected.
+It is simple, accurate and cost-effective.
 Currently the AbC-19TM neutralising antibody test can be administered by a professional, for example your local pharmacist, or a trained lay provider and can provide an indication of neutralising antibody status.